 Until just before the beginning of the consolidation phase in the container shipping industry (initiated with the CSAV-HLAG merger in 2014), operators employed a strategy focused on growth and increasing market share, which was driven by globalization, technological development and manufacturers relocating to emerging economies.
-However, in today's hyper-connected economy, the industry has achieved a greater degree of maturity and international trade of goods-where container shipping accounts for the largest share in comparison to other modes of transportation--has a direct relationship of close to 1.0x times global GDP.
+However, in today's hyper-connected economy, the industry has achieved a greater degree of maturity and international trade of goods--where container shipping accounts for the largest share in comparison to other modes of transportation--has a direct relationship of close to 1.0x times global GDP.

 Between 2012 and 2018, global GDP grew consistently at around 3.5%, while container transport volumes reported positive annual growth slightly above global GDP during the same period.
 However, in 2018 amidst trade tensions between the United States and China, which impacted global economic conditions as of the middle of that year, we began to observe a slight reduction in annual GDP growth trends.
 This downward trend intensified in 2019 and fell even further by year-end 2020, with economic contraction of -3.2% (an historical low) due to the consequences of COVID-19.
+How ever the trend reversed in 2021, were we saw a 5.9% growth.
+A global growth and industry growth trend of between 3-4% is expected for the next few years.

-Source: Clarksons Research (Nov-21); FMI Outlook Oct 2021
+Source: Clarksons Research (Mar-22); FMI Outlook Jan 2022